 - Provide contact information

-When resigning in-person, your boss would typically expect a printed copy of your resignation letter.
+When meeting with your manager in person to resign, they would typically expect a printed copy of your resignation letter.

-If you are resigning remotely, simply work on having it ready to be emailed, but keep it with you until you have spoken to your boss about this.
+If you are resigning remotely, simply work on having it ready to be enclosed in your email message, but keep it with you until you have spoken to your boss about this.

-2. Email your boss on a good time to speak over a call
+2. Email your boss about a good time to speak over a call

-Your email is not to inform your boss of your resignation but rather invite a video or phone call to speak about it.
-It is professional courtesy to personally inform your boss on your intention to leave.
+Your initial email message is not to inform your boss of your resignation, but rather, it is to check on their availability for a video or phone call to speak about it.
+It is professional courtesy to personally inform your boss of your intention to leave your current role.

-Since you cannot do so in person, a call is the next best option.
+Since you are unable to have a resignation meeting in person, a call with your direct manager is the next best option.
 Drop an email in the morning with a time to speak during the day – be mindful of your boss’ schedule too.

 3. Plan what you want to say